neighborhoods/Buphalo/README.md

 ```

 ## Turning Off Fabrication Of A Supporting Actor For An `<Object>`
-* Remove the Supporting Actor entry from the Fabrication File.
+* Remove the Supporting Actor entry from the `Fabrication File`.
-* Comment the Supporting Actor entry from the Fabrication File.
+* Comment the Supporting Actor entry from the `Fabrication File`.
-* Set the value of the Supporting Actor in the Fabricatio File to `false`.
+* Set the value of the Supporting Actor in the `Fabricatio File` to `false`.

 ## Adding A New Template
 * Add the appropriate PHP and DI service definition YAML files in the position that you want them under `src/Template/Actor`.